PhysicsOfData/LaboratoryOfPhysicsAnalysis/README.md

 `git pull`

   * Before starting with the development you could check whether the orginal repository (PhysicsOfData's one) have been updated with respect to your forked version (that's likely to be the case prior to every lab class).
-If it had, then merge the chances into your master.
+If it had, then merge the chances into your main.

   `git fetch upstream`

-  `git checkout master`
+  `git checkout main`

-  `git merge upstream/master`
+  `git merge upstream/main`

-  The idea is that your master always reflects `upstream/master`, i.e. it keeps a local copy of the reference code as a starting point for your developments (i.e. solving the assigned problems).
+  The idea is that your main always reflects `upstream/main`, i.e. it keeps a local copy of the reference code as a starting point for your developments (i.e. solving the assigned problems).
   Note that in order to update your repository on github, you need to push the local version (see later).

   * In the case a pull request of yours to PhysicsOfData has been recently approved, you also need to synch your development branch: